-- Whatever you commit to, see it through. - Send a handwritten note once in a while.
-It will amaze and please the recipient. - Think before hitting the "send" button. - Be kind and treat others with civility and respect. - Stay close to TCU.
+- Be bold. - Be on time. - Whatever you commit to, see it through. - Send a handwritten note once in a while.
+It will amaze and please the recipient. - Be kind and treat others with civility and respect. - Stay close to TCU.
 Attend one of the national networking nights for alumni held in cities coast to coast.
 Check the website.
 Friend us on Facebook.
 Follow us on Twitter.
 Come visit.
 I think you will like what you see. - And always keep a purple shirt handy to show your Frog Pride.